shotstack/shotstack-studio-sdk/readme.md

 - `getTrack(trackIdx: number)` - Get a track by index
 - `deleteTrack(trackIdx: number)` - Delete a track
 - `getEdit()` - Get the full edit configuration as a JSON object
+- `undo()` - Undo the last editing operation
+- `redo()` - Redo the last undone operation

 #### Events

 - `clip:selected` - Triggered when a clip is selected
 - `clip:updated` - Triggered when a clip is modified
+- `edit:undo` - Triggered when an undo operation is performed
+- `edit:redo` - Triggered when a redo operation is performed

 ### Canvas